elixirschool/elixirschool/lessons/advanced/gen-stage.md

 ## Use Cases

-Now we've covered GenStage and we've built our first example application, what are some of the _real_ use cases for GenStage?
+Now that we've covered GenStage and built our first example application, what are some of the _real_ use cases for GenStage?

-+ Data Transformation Pipeline — Producers don't have to be simple number generators, we could produce events from a database or even another source like Apache's Kafka.
-With a combination of producer-consumers and consumers we could process, sort, catalog, and store metrics as they become available.
++ Data Transformation Pipeline — Producers don't have to be simple number generators.
+We could produce events from a database or even another source like Apache's Kafka.
+With a combination of producer-consumers and consumers, we could process, sort, catalog, and store metrics as they become available.

-+ Work Queue — Since events can be anything we could produce works of unit to be completed by a series of consumers.
++ Work Queue — Since events can be anything, we could produce works of unit to be completed by a series of consumers.

-+ Event Processing — Similar to a data pipeline we could recieve, process, sort, and take action on events emitted in real time from our sources.
++ Event Processing — Similar to a data pipeline, we could recieve, process, sort, and take action on events emitted in real time from our sources.

 These are just a _few_ of the possibilities for GenStage.